keymanapp/keyboards/release/p/pak_urdu_phonetic/README.md

-> A phonetic Urdu keyboard layout for people who care deeply about the script — and the system they type it on.
->
 > As someone who regularly works in Urdu — whether writing, researching, or just chatting — I’ve always relied on Pak Urdu Installer on Windows.
 Its phonetic layout made typing fast, intuitive, and effortless.
 For years, it just worked.
 >
 > But every time I tried to seriously use Linux (especially on my laptop), the lack of a polished, feature-rich Urdu layout always pulled me back.
 No layout matched the familiarity or usability of what we had on Windows.